dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

 About Google Summer of Code
 ---------------------------

-For those not familiar with the program, Google Summer of Code (GSoC) may be best described as a remote student internship program for globally distributed, collaboratively developed open-source projects.
+For those not familiar with the program, Google Summer of Code (GSoC) is a student internship program for open-source projects.
 The program offers eligible student developers stipends to write code for open source projects over a period of 3 summer months ("flip bits, not burgers").
-Aside from the stipend, perhaps the most important qualitative difference of this program is that students are paired with mentors, who are typically experienced developers from the project to which the student would be contributing, and who can guide the student to interact productively with the community, prevent getting stuck in obstacles, and avoid chasing down the wrong direction.
+Aside from the stipend, one of the most important features of the program is that students are paired with mentors, who are typically experienced developers from the project to which the student contributes.
+The mentor guides the student to work productively within the community, and helps the student avoid obstacles and pitfalls.
 The program is global - students and mentors may be located anywhere where they have internet connection (except for countries affected by US trade restrictions), and no travel is required.
-Thus, other than the stipend and the mentorship, the internship mirrors normal contributors to such distributed development projects, which is a useful learning experience in itself, as the skills needed to be effective at this are typically not taught in computer science curricula, yet are highly desired in an increasingly global IT industry.
+Thus, aside from the stipend and mentorship aspects, the student's experience in the internship closely mirrors normal work on distributed development projects.
+Effective work habits for distributed development are typically not taught in computer science curricula, yet are highly desired in the increasingly global software and IT industries.

-From the viewpoint of participating open-source projects, the program not only offers to pay students for contributing, but more importantly offers an opportunity to recruit new developers in a way that allows far more people to leap over the barrier from interested user to code contributor.
+From the viewpoint of each open-source project, the program not only offers to pay students for contributing, but more importantly offers an opportunity to recruit new developers who will hopefully go on to become regular, sustained contributors.

 See the [Main GSoC Site](http://code.google.com/soc) for more information and FAQs, and see below for [other facts such as eligibility